golang-leipzig/golang-leipzig.github.io/content/posts/meetup-43-invitation.md

 Note: By attending this event you agree to be photographed.

+### Schedule

+* 18:45 Doors Open
+* 19:05 Talk: Ekstatic – a minimal state machine library
+* 19:45 Q&A and discussion

 See you!

 PS: Free drinks and 🍕!
 Additionally, we are sharing discount codes for a Go